shermand100/PiNodeXMR/README.md

 - 2.8″ touchscreen, control your node on your device or from the web
 - USB-C power, can operate over Wi-Fi and ethernet
 - Designed to run 24/7 with zero-interaction automatic updates

+*The codebase is largely based off of [PiNode-XMR](https://github.com/monero-ecosystem/PiNode-XMR).
+All credits to the original developers.*